Understanding Arthritis and the Benefits of Physical Activity

-Exercise is also inexpensive and, if done correctly, has few negative side effects.
-The amount and form of exercise prescribed will depend on which joints are involved, how stable the joints are, and whether a joint replacement has already been done.
+Additionally, exercise is inexpensive and, if done correctly, has few negative side effects.
+The amount and form of exercise prescribed will depend on a few factors such as:

 Walking, swimming, and water aerobics are a few popular types of exercise for people with osteoarthritis.
-Your doctor and/or physical therapist can recommend specific types of exercise depending on your particular situation.
-Attention to rest and periods of relief from stress on the joints is also important.
+Your doctor and/or physical therapist can recommend specific types of exercise depending on your situation.
+Attention to rest and periods of relief from stress on the joints is also very important.

-On the Move: Fighting Osteoarthritis With Exercise
+Fighting Osteoarthritis With Exercise

 The following types of exercise are part of a well-rounded arthritis treatment plan.

-Aerobic Activities: get your heart pumping and can keep your lungs and circulatory system in shape.
+Aerobic Activities: get your heart pumping and keep your lungs and circulatory system in shape.
 Examples are brisk walking or low-impact aerobics.